 The Ruth Gollan Prize in Hebrew for $900 will be awarded to a student pursuing a program of study in Israel in Hebrew language and/or literature.

 Bridging Scholarships for Study in Japan provide assistance to students with travel and living expenses incurred during a semester or year in Japan.
-The deadline for students who will be studying in Japan in Fall or Academic Year is typically April while the deadline for Spring students is typically October.BUTEX (British Transatlantic Exchange Association) offers a 500 Pound scholarship to students who have been offered a place as a study abroad student in a UK university which is a member of BUTEX.
+The deadline for students who will be studying in Japan in the Fall or Academic Year is typically April while the deadline for Spring students is typically October.BUTEX (British Transatlantic Exchange Association) offers a 500 Pound scholarship to students who have been offered a place as a study abroad student in a UK university which is a member of BUTEX.
 The scholarship deadline for any student abroad a semester or the academic year is generally May.

 The Department of State's Critical Language Scholarships provide funding for intensive overseas summer study of "critical need" languages such as Arabic, Chinese, Indic (Bangla, Bengali, Hindi, Punjabi, Urdu), Korean, Persian, Russian, and Turkish.
 The deadline is typically in the Fall.